lolosp/laurespake/content/course/anth380n/index.md

 ## Assignments

 The bulk of the work for the course consisted of short (300-500 word) written assignments that students completed throughout the semester.
 The prompts asked students to do things like: deeply read three articles to analyse how much topical and/or citational overlap there was between them; watch short ethnographic films and reflect on cross-cultural variation in parenting; design a school for 6-10 year olds that they think would be best to prepare North American children; perform a material culture survey of two neighbourhoods to interpret the role of children in each setting; reflect on social and legal adulthood in the USA.
-I am not yet fully satisfied with the assignments and will be modifying them, so these are not yet shared.

 ---